grafana/grafana/docs/sources/administration/service-accounts/enable-service-accounts.md

 # Enable service accounts in Grafana

-Service accounts are available behind the `service-accounts` feature toggle available in Grafana 9.0+.
+Service accounts are available behind the `serviceAccounts` feature toggle available in Grafana 8.5+.

 You can enable service accounts by: